DQL Definition¶

 M::cpu:(time_active, system_usage) {host="biz_prod"} [5m]

-# Here, calculations between different metrics (types should be basically compatible) on the same Measurement are supported
+# Here, calculations between different metrics (types should be basically matched) on the same metric set are supported

 M::cpu:(time_active+1, time_active/time_guest_nice) [5m]